javaSpock/edify.io/docs/README.md

-Planned architecture:
+**Planned architecture:**

-- PAAS (CloudFoundry, OpenShift) vs IAAS (AWS, Linode)
+- CloudFoundry or OpenShift for PAAS
-- DBAAS (mongolab vs mongohq)
+  - Could also consider using IAAS (AWS, Linode) and self-installed packages instead
-- CDN (MaxCDN)
+- MongoLab or MongoHQ for DBAAS
-- External user login (Google+, Yahoo!, etc)
+- MaxCDN or other for CDN
-- Build (Gradle vs Maven)
+  - Probably not required, but good to plan ahead
-- Deployment/continuous-delivery
+- Google+ and Yahoo for external user login
--- Spindle Otto vs LiveRebel vs Git-push-to-PAAS
+- Gradle or Maven for build
-- UI framework (Groundwork, Foundation, Bootstrap)
+- Groundwork or Foundation or Bootstrap for UI framework
-- Spring
+- Spring and Java (Oracle 7 or OpenJDK 8) for app platform

--- Java 7 vs OpenJDK 8
+**Issues:**

-Issues:
+- Where/How to store user images?

-- where/how to store user images?
+- How to accomplish continuous delivery?
+Depends on PAAS?